Floods in Bihar: Causes of flooding

-Manmohan Singh carried out an aerial survey of the flood-affected areas of Bihar with Chairperson, UPA, Smt.
+Manmohan Singh carried out an aerial survey of the flood-affected areas of Bihar with chairperson, UPA, Smt.
 Sonia Gandhi, the Union Home Minister, Shri Shivraj V. Patil, the Union Minister for Railways, Shri Lalu Prasad.

 Geographically, Nepal is a mountainous region.
 When heavy rains occur in the mountains of central and eastern Nepal the water flows into the major drainages of the Narayani, Bagmati, and Koshi rivers.
 As these rivers cross into India they break their banks and flood the plains and lowlands of Bihar.
 To protect the Koshi River's embankments as well as the Koshi Barrage, or sluice gates, Indian engineers who are in charge of the dam in Nepal, open the sluice gates, which can cause flooding downriver in Bihar.
 In 2008, during a high-flow episode, a breach in the East Koshi afflux embankment, above the barrage, occurred and the Koshi river, known as the Sorrow of Bihar, found an old channel, near the border with Nepal and India, it had abandoned over 100 years previously.
 Approximately 15 million people were affected as the river broke its embankment at Kusaha in Nepal, submerging several districts of Nepal and India.
 95% of the Koshi's total flowed through the new course.

 Embankments

 A recent fact-finding report on the Kosi floods of 2008 – prepared by a civilian organization, the Fact Finding Mission on the Kosi, composed of various experts such as Sudhirendar Sharma, Dinesh Kumar Mishra, and Gopal Krishna – highlighted the fact that although India has built over 3000 km of embankments in Bihar over the last few decades, the propensity for flooding has increased by 2.5 times during the same time period, mention that embankments failed during each major flooding event.

 The report, titled Kosi Deluge: The Worst is Still to Come, stressed that embankments straitjacket the river.
 In the case of the Kosi, it found that because of siltation the river bed had risen several feet in relation to the adjoining land.
 The high and low lands separated by embankments have created a situation where the lowlands have become permanently waterlogged.
-Sixteen per cent of the land mass of north Biharis permanently waterlogged.
+Sixteen per cent of the land mass of north Bihar is permanently waterlogged.

 In 1954, when Bihar's flood policy was introduced, Bihar had approximately 160 km of embankments.
 At that time, the flood-prone area in the state was estimated to be 2.5 million hectares.
 Upon completion of the system of embankments, 3,465 km had been constructed and were administered by the Water Resources Department (WRD).
 However, the amount of flood-prone land had increased to 6.89 million hectares by 2004.